rsaravanan25/P2/p1-nbody-full/README.md

 | 2.4125e+10 | 5.2103e+10 | -4.3685e+04 | 2.0627e+04 | 3.3020e+23 | mercury.gif |
 | 5.6664e+05 | 7.0808e+06 | 1.0861e-01 | 1.0639e-01 | 1.9890e+30  |    sun.gif |
 | 1.0555e+11 | 2.3363e+10 |-7.5708e+03 | 3.4204e+04 | 4.8690e+24 |   venus.gif |

-The code for printing is given to you in the `NBody.java` you start with.
-This code isn't all that exciting (which is why we've provided a solution), but we'll need this method to work correctly to autograde your assignment. ***You should NOT print anything other than the final printing shown here***.
-This printing is done after your simulation completes. *If you use debugging print statements, be sure to remove them before testing in Gradescope.*

 When the simulation finishes, you'll need to close/quit the graphics window to be able to run another simulation.
 Use the red X button in the upper left of the graphics window to dismiss the window.